a-sh-dev/nextjs-app_rick_morty/README.md

 - I implemented a workaround for not using a code generator tool to automatically create explicit TypeScript types due to time constraints in setting it up.
 - As a tradeoff, I created a sample JSON file of the query result to infer the type and modified it accordingly.

-### **Pagination**
+### **Pagination** & Form

 - The pagination is simple and could be improved for users to limit the number of characters per page.
+- The `username` field can be validated by adding regex/pattern to only accept username-type values (such as no spaces, symbols, etc.), with an error helper message added if there is any error.
+For simplicity, I've only used the standard native validation.

 ### **Testing**